nhanngx/d2-vault-keeper/README.md

 # d2-vault-keeper
-A housekeeper but for your Destiny 2 Vault
+A housekeeper for your Destiny 2 Vault